About the UPenn PRC

 The UPenn PRC continues to collaborate with partners, with the common goal to prevent chronic disease and reduce health disparities in the Southeastern Pennsylvania region.

-The UPenn PRC brings together Penn researchers from a variety of disciplines to conduct innovative public health and disease management research aimed at preventing chronic disease and reducing health disparities in Southeastern Pennsylvania.
-It aims to strengthen public and private sector community partnerships, improve understanding of how behavioral economics and public health strategies can reduce health risks, and extend training, education, and communication in high-risk and underserved populations in the region.
+The mission of the center is to strengthen public and private sector community partnerships.
+In addition to improving the awareness of behavioral economics and public health strategies that can reduce health risks.
+Finally, to extend training, education, and communication opportunities in high-risk and underserved populations in the region

-The UPenn PRC is directed by Karen Glanz, PhD, MPH, George A. Weiss University Professor and professor of epidemiology and nursing, and Kevin Volpp, MD, PhD, professor in the department of Medical Ethics and Health Policy and Medicine in the Perelman School of Medicine and professor of health care management at The Wharton School.
-Drs.
-Glanz and Volpp are joined by researchers and faculty members from the Perelman School of Medicine, the University of Pennsylvania School of Nursing, the Annenberg Public Policy Center, the Wharton School, and Children’s Hospital of Philadelphia.
+The UPenn PRC is directed by Karen Glanz, PhD, MPH, a George A. Weiss University Professor and professor of epidemiology and nursing.
+Dr. Glanz is joined by researchers and faculty members from the Perelman School of Medicine, the University of Pennsylvania School of Nursing, the Annenberg Public Policy Center, the Wharton School, and Children’s Hospital of Philadelphia.

 Most importantly, the center is dedicated to promoting well-being, health equity, research translation, and evaluation of population-based and sustainable community health and clinical interventions.